Frederick O'Brien: Later life

 O'Brien settled in Sausalito, California in 1920 and lived there most of the rest of his life.
-Journalist Margaret Wickham Watson (1891-1934) was his usual companion, his secretary, and sometimes cited as his wife although the two were never married and O'Brien was never divorced from his first wife.
+Journalist Margaret Wickham Watson (1891–1934) was his usual companion, his secretary, and sometimes cited as his wife although the two were never married and O'Brien was never divorced from his first wife.
 O'Brien became a local radio personality, "displaying his characteristic flair for humor, political commentary, and storytelling."
-But he was a long-time alcoholic, had growing financial problems and ill health, and "all his artistic creative force had left him."
-With Watson, he traveled to Europe in 1923 and 1925. both of them attempting to revive their literary careers.
+However he was a long-time alcoholic, had growing financial problems and ill health, and "all his artistic creative force had left him." he traveled to Europe in 1923 and 1925, both of them attempting to revive their literary careers.
 O'Brien wrote more stories about the South Seas and worked on his autobiography and a biography of Father Damien, the priest who lived among the lepers in Molokai, Hawaii.
 He died of congestive heart failure on January 9, 1932.
 O'Brien's body was cremated and his ashes were scattered by a friend at the Golden Gate strait on San Francisco Bay.

 Watson attempted without success after O'Brien's death to find publishers for his letters and autobiography.
 In 1934, Watson committed suicide in her apartment in San Francisco by shooting herself in the heart.
 O'Brien's unfinished and unpublished manuscripts disappeared with her death.